Nairobi, Nairobi and Central Kenya, Kenya

-Sadly, I was not able to actually stay here for a full night but I was given one of their suites as a day room and I felt very spoiled.
+Sadly, I was not able to actually stay here for a full night but I was given one of their suites as a day room and I felt very spoilt.
 This is a great hotel if stopping over in Nairobi, the grounds are stunning and feel like an oasis, tucked away from city life.
 The pool is the perfect place to relax before or after a safari with one of their delicious cocktails in hand.

 For me the Pice de rsistance has to be the food.
 Hemingways offers the most delicious fresh and light lunchs and sometimes you even find sushi on the menu.

 Although I didn't have the pleasure of staying at the new and very swish Hemingways Nairobi, I was lucky enough to enjoy an amazingly delicious lunch on their smart terrace looking across to the inviting pool and Ngong hills beyond.

 It's worth coming here just for a meal alone as the chef is 'Michelin starred' and from what I experienced - the food was fantastic!